ejneyland/e-commerce_system/README.md

 ### Project Brief:

-This project is an e-commerce system allowing customers to log in and perform shopping operations like purchasing products, viewing order history and showing user consumption reports.
-Besides customers, admin users need to be created to manage the whole system, who can create/delete/view customers, products and all the orders.
+This project is an e-commerce information management system, allowing customers to log in and perform shopping operations like purchasing products, viewing order history and showing user consumption reports.
+Besides customers, admin users are created and authorised to manage the whole system, create/delete/view customers, products and orders.

 As the whole system is executed in the command line, an interface showing proper messages to guide users has been implemented.
 In this project, open-source data from data.world has been used, which contains 9 files of products.
 All the product's data is retrieved from these files.